PRTZLnet/twitter-analyze/README.md

-# update 9/19
+# update 9/20

-Shit is getting pushed tomorrow but here's a pre-update for the readme
+Shit is getting pushed this week but here's a pre-update for the readme

+ - Updated composer.json to be my own not a copy of someone else's
+ - fixed security holes
+ - removed a significant part of code that was dev-only (the JSON sorting script)

 # twitter.prtzl.net